Urinary Incontinence Treatment in Bend, OR

 How Physical Therapy for Urinary Incontinence Can Help You

 There are many treatments available to help combat incontinence, but often they are invasive or require medication or repeat treatments.
-At Alpine Physical Therapy, our pelvic floor physical therapy team are experts at diagnosing and treating urinary incontinence in men and women.
+At Alpine Physical Therapy, our urinary incontinence treatment team in Bend, OR are experts at diagnosing and treating urinary incontinence in men and women.

 Depending on the unique needs of the individual, treatment for urinary incontinence in our Bend, OR clinics may include: